dphiffer/ccny-web2/week01/README.md

 1. You should be on the GitHub repository page, at a URL that's something like `https://github.com/alice/alice.github.io` (of course, with your username in place of `alice`).
 Click on the plus button as shown in this screen shot to create a new file:
   ![Create a new file](img/new_file.png)
-2. In the box that says "Name your file", type in `index.html`.
+2. Type `index.html` into the box that says "Name your file."
 3. Type in some basic HTML (see this [template](template.html) for a starting point).
 4. Click the green *Commit new file* to upload your page.
 5. Visit *[your username]*.github.io to see your new page!
 (If this doesn't work at first, give it a few minutes and see if it appears.)